 - Find the 8½” length of binding.
-Open up one side fold and the center fold.
-Place this un-folded edge along the top curved edge of the pocket, sandwiching the ruffle between the layers.
+Open up one side fold and the center fold, leaving the opposite side fold intact.
+Place this un-folded raw edge along the top curved edge of the pocket, sandwiching the ruffle between the layers.
 Re-pin through all the layers.

 - Stitch the binding in place, running the seam just to the right of the visible crease line.